 Types of Game Localization

-Now that we have a better understanding of what game localization represents, let’s take a look at several different types of localization which you can opt for in your game’s development.
-Depending on your budget, manpower and timeline, localization can be approached from different angles and in a variety of ways.
+Now that we have a better understanding of what game localization represents let’s take a look at several different types of localization you can opt for in your game’s development.
+Depending on your budget, manpower, and timeline, localization can be approached in various ways.

 Your choice of languages will also play a large role in which game localization approach you take, so make sure to audit your resources and project requirements before you approach localization in a larger capacity.